microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-getpasswordsinglesignoncredentials.md

 ---
 title: "group: getPasswordSingleSignOnCredentials"
 description: "Get the list of password-based single sign-on credentials for a group.
-This API returns the encrypted passwords as either null or empty strings."
+This API returns the encrypted passwords as null."
 author: "AllisonAm"
 ms.localizationpriority: medium
 ms.prod: "groups"